Prevalence of rabies

 Dog licensing, euthanasia of stray dogs, muzzling, and other measures contributed to the elimination of rabies from the United Kingdom in the early 20th century.
-More recently, large-scale vaccination of cats, dogs and ferrets has been successful in combating rabies in many developed countries.
+More recently, large-scale vaccination of cats, dogs and ferrets has been successful in combating rabies in many developed countries, such as Turkey, where pre-exposure vaccinations have been used to combat the prevalence of rabies.